kt140/ECE445_SeniorDesign/Notebooks/Kanin/ReadMe.md

 ![](half_finished_boards.jpg)

 The only components that are left for soldering are the 1N4002's and the phoenix connectors which are coming in later.
 These are estimated to arrive some time by next week.

+# 04/18/2022 - Coming back after covid

+After a week pause due to covid, I have finally had a chance to test the PCB.
+Lukas mentioned earlier in the week that there were problems with the LDO itself.
+The LDO was not able to step the voltage down to 7 V to power the MCU.
+During my time in the lab, I managed to figure out that it was largely due to a clearance voltage.
+The voltage needed to be around 4-5 V higher than 7 for the LDO to consistantly output 7 V. When we ramped up this voltage, we found that the LDO was able to step this down to 8 - 9 V which is suitable for our MCU to operate at.

+We then proceeded to test the buck converter.
+The buck converter itself is problematic as we were not getting the switching output that we wanted.
+This is largely due to the gate driver IC being very unstable at points.
+Furthermore there are some inconsistencies with the output voltage of our buck.
+As a result, this is something in which we have to continue to probe and monitor.

+Another issue is that our TPS USB charging unit is not neccesarily working properly.
+This will something that will need to continue to be probed.